 Useful words and phrases

-This means any information from which a living individual can be identified.
+Personal Data – This means any information from which a natural living individual can be identified.
 This will include information such as telephone numbers, names, addresses, e-mail addresses, photographs and voice recordings.
-It will also include expressions of opinion and indications of intentions about data subjects (and their own expressions of opinion/intentions).
 It will also cover information which on its own does not identify someone but which would identify them if put together with other information which we have or are likely to have in the future.
+These are called identifiers.

 This means any information relating to:

-- or genetic data or biometric data for the purpose of uniquely identifying you.
+or genetic data or biometric data for the purpose of uniquely

 For those nominated as guarantors for individuals apply for contracts with us, we collect the following information from you: